 We have put together a List of local foodbanks.

-Help Harrow provides residents with access to food supplies as well as advice and information, on topics such as energy, health, wellbeing and benefits.
+Help Harrow provides residents with access to food supplies, energy, health, wellbeing and benefits.
 Help Harrow allows residents in need of food to make food requests online.

 Free school meals

 If you have a child aged between 5 and 18 attending a school in Harrow, find out if you qualify for Free School Meals.

 You may be entitled to money for healthy food and milk.
 To qualify you'll need to be over 10 weeks pregnant, or have a child under 4.

 A service particularly aimed at families or carers that have children and young people in their household.
 To find support visit YoungHarrowFoundation.org